 New graduates without a TEFL certificate will be relieved to know that all that’s needed is their undergraduate degree to teach in Spain.
 It goes without saying that applicants should be native English speakers.

 Most likely they will prefer applicants with some experience teaching or working with kids (but it’s not a requirement).

 6. Teach Taiwan

 Public teaching school jobs in Taiwan give new education graduates the opportunity to experience something different while getting to explore Asia.
 Taiwan is often referred to as the “Heart of Asia” and for good reason.
 From the skyscrapers of Taipei to the trails surrounding Sun Moon Lake, there is something to satisfy every kind of traveler.
 New graduates looking to go off the beaten track might find a new home in this jewel of a country.

 If you want to save money while teaching abroad then you will be happy to hear that new recruits make anything from $1,400 – 1,600 per month, with extra perks like housing and flights included in most packages.

 How hard is it to land a teaching job with Teach Taiwan?

-Getting hired by Teach Taiwan as a newly-minted teacher isn’t difficult but does require applicants to be native English speakers (a citizen of US, Canada, UK, Ireland, South Africa, Australia or New Zealand).
+Getting hired by Teach Taiwan as a newly-minted teacher isn’t difficult but does require applicants to be native English speakers (a citizen of the US, Canada, UK, Ireland, South Africa, Australia, or New Zealand).

 7. TAPIF in France